Villavu/Simba/Doc/sphinx/scriptref/bitmap.rst

     function FastGetPixels(Bmp : integer; TPA : TPointArray) : TIntegerArray;

-Return an array of the colours on the bitmap; positions specified by *TPA*.
+Return an array of the colors on the bitmap; positions specified by *TPA*.

 .. _scriptref-getbitmapareacolors: